Enforcer (comics)

-Enforcer is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Enforcer is a fictional character appearing in American comic books published by Marvel Comics.

 Publication history

 The first Enforcer first appeared in Ghost Rider #22-24 (February–June 1977), and was created by Gerry Conway, Don Glut, and Don Heck.
 The character subsequently appeared in Spider-Woman #19 (October 1979), #27-29 (June–August 1980), Ghost Rider #58 (July 1981), and Spider-Woman #50 (June 1983).
 He was killed by the Scourge of the Underworld in Iron Man #194 (May 1985).
 The Enforcer received an entry in the Official Handbook of the Marvel Universe Deluxe Edition #17.

 Fictional character biography

 Charles L. Delazny, Jr.

-Charles L. Delazny, Jr. was born in San Jose, California.
+Charles Delazny Jr. was born in the city of San Jose, California.
 He is a criminal mercenary and son of Charles L. Delazny Sr. who owned Delazny studios.
 Beginning a criminal career, he employs an elderly scientist named Dr. Ignatz Goldman, who designs Charles' costume.
 Charles then takes on the costumed identity of the Enforcer.

-To obtain a disintegrator ray generator, Enforcer hires Gladiator to steal if from Eel, who was in possession of the device.
+To obtain a disintegrator ray generator, Enforcer hires Gladiator to steal it from Eel, who was in possession of the device.
 Enforcer encounters Eel in the alley and claims the device as Gladiator kills Eel.
 Enforcer brings the device to Dr. Goldman to be miniaturized.

 Dr. Goldman presents the disintegrator ray device in the form of a medallion.
 Enforcer arrives at the Belaire mansion to confront the "boss" of the criminal organization that gained control of Delazny studios.
 He then announces that he is taking over the organization.
 When the boss of the criminal organization threatens the Enforcer, he is disintegrated.
 The boss' henchmen then swear allegiance to Enforcer.
 Dr. Goldman then miniaturizes it further into a ring.
 As Enforcer and his henchmen head to San Diego Naval Yards, they are followed by Ghost Rider.
 During Enforcer's fight with the shore patrol, he is attacked by Ghost Rider.
 The two battle until they both fall into the water.
 Enforcer escapes, but his ring falls off into the water during the fight.

 Enforcer approaches Water Wizard and offers him a million dollars if he can eliminate Ghost Rider.
 Water Wizard uses his powers to create 1,000 liquid beings to help recover Enforcer's ring from the bottom of San Diego Harbor.
 Enforcer later has Water Wizard ambush Ghost Rider, which ends with Ghost Rider being knocked out and turning back into Johnny Blaze.
 Enforcer has the unconscious Johnny Blaze strapped to a motorcycle and sent off the cliff.
 Johnny regains consciousness and turns into Ghost Rider as the motorcycle goes off the cliff.
 Returning to his underwater base with Water Wizard, Enforcer reveals that he planned to use Delazny's money to build a criminal empire.
 Enforcer then decides that Dr. Goldman has served his purpose.
 As he is about to disintegrate Dr. Goldman, Ghost Rider shows up and defeats Enforcer and Water Wizard.
 Ghost Rider contacts the authorities and tells them where to find the villains.